iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week10_mapbox/W10_mapbox3.md

 </p>

 Notice that, on the left-hand tool bar, we have two sections: **Components**, and **Layers**.
-- **Componenets** are features, like buildings, that we can style in a single unit.
+- **Components** are features, like buildings, that we can style in a single unit.
 - **Layers** are a collection of features of a single type that can vary, however, in how we style it.

 - Click on **Layers** and then the **`+`** button, which should take you into an interface that looks like the below: